dotnet/docfx/Documentation/incrementalbuild/advanced_report_dependency.md

 ### How to report

-`IHostService` provides the interface to report directed/reversed dependency items.
+@Microsoft.DocAsCode.Plugins.IHostService interface provides the methods to report directed/reversed dependency items.

 If you want to report the dependency between an file and another file, you can use below method:

-directed dependency: `void ReportDependencyTo(FileModel currentFileModel, string to, string type)`
+directed dependency: @Microsoft.DocAsCode.Plugins.IHostService.ReportDependencyTo(Microsoft.DocAsCode.Plugins.FileModel,System.String,System.String)

-reversed dependency: `void ReportDependencyFrom(FileModel currentFileModel, string from, string type)`
+reversed dependency: @Microsoft.DocAsCode.Plugins.IHostService.ReportDependencyFrom(Microsoft.DocAsCode.Plugins.FileModel,System.String,System.String)

 For example, i'd like to report a dependency: file `~/test.md`(filemodel is `a`) depends on file `~/../include/token/md`, dependency type is `include`, i could call the method `ReportDependencyTo(a, "~/../include/token.md", "include")`.

 Plugins are only allowed to report a dependency during `Compile` phase.
-However, some plugins might don't have enough info to resolve some dependency to file until the whole phase completes. `DocFX` provides the flexiblity that plugins could report dependency between items that are not files and resolve them later.
+However, some plugins might don't have enough info to resolve some dependency to file until the whole phase completes.
+Incremental build framework provides the flexiblity that plugins could report dependency between items that are not files and resolve them later.

-directed dependency: `void ReportDependencyTo(FileModel currentFileModel, string to, string toType, string type)`
+directed dependency: @Microsoft.DocAsCode.Plugins.IHostService.ReportDependencyTo(Microsoft.DocAsCode.Plugins.FileModel,System.String,System.String,System.String)

-reversed dependency: `void ReportDependencyFrom(FileModel currentFileModel, string from, string fromType, string type)`
+reversed dependency: @Microsoft.DocAsCode.Plugins.IHostService.ReportDependencyFrom(Microsoft.DocAsCode.Plugins.FileModel,System.String,System.String,System.String)

-report reference:    `void ReportReference(FileModel currentFileModel, string reference, string referenceType)`
+report reference:    @Microsoft.DocAsCode.Plugins.IHostService.ReportReference(Microsoft.DocAsCode.Plugins.FileModel,System.String,System.String)

 A common usage is to report dependency between file and uid.